pewi21/gw2browser/README.md

-I'm going to hold develop this software, due to I have been conscripted to do military services for 2 years (1/5/2014 - 1/5/2016) if any one feel like to continue this, feel free to folk it! :) if you continue this project, I suggest to re-design Gw2Browser code architecture first so it will be easy to expand in the future. secondly port or rewrite the model renderer to OpenGL, and make it run on Windows, MacOS X, Linux (you need to fix gw2DatTools tho.)
+I'm going to hold develop this software, due to I have been conscripted to do military services for 2 years (1/5/2014 - 1/5/2016) if any one feel like to continue this, feel free to folk it! :) if you continue this project, I suggest re-design Gw2Browser code architecture port or rewrite the model renderer to OpenGL and make it run on Windows, MacOS X, Linux (you also need to fix gw2DatTools)

-See you later! *waves*
+See you later! * waves *

 Gw2Browser
 ==========